Rapid Prototyping: A Guide for UX DesignersRapid Prototyping: A Guide for UX Designers

 Components for rapid prototyping

-Components help you easily kickstart a design, without having to start from scratch.
+Components are a great resource for rapid prototyping.
+They help you easily kickstart a design and bring up the fidelity, without having to do it from scratch.
 The beauty of components in Framer is that they can also contain pre-built interactions and give you the ability to easily add live data.
-In many cases, the component maker has also added custom UI to allow you to customize details in the properties panel.
+In many cases, the component creator has also added custom UI to allow you to customize details in the properties panel.
 Components are bundled as packages and they’re free, one-click install, and work directly on the canvas.
 You can browse, search, and install thousands of components, available under the Packages tab in the app.
 Here are some of the best packages for adding UI elements, interactions, and interactive components.

 Quick UI elements

-Use these starter packs to easily insert pre-built UI elements and design a realistic prototype in a matter of minutes.
+Use these starter packs to easily insert pre-built UI elements and design a realistic, high-fidelity prototype in a matter of minutes.

 Drag any of the components onto the canvas to quickly create different micro-interactions and gesture-based transitions.